janantala/beyond-adaptive-web-design/README.md

 ## Conclusion

 We have received a lot feedback and have usage and popularity results of adaptive input methods.
 As we have expected, the most popular input method is speech input since we can control an entire web application using only voice commands.
-Gyroscope and video motion are also useful input methods, but there are limited occasions where to use them and can be used as supplementary input method only.
+Gyroscope and video motion are also useful input methods, but there are limited possibilities where to use them and can be used as supplementary input method only.
 All of them however provide a great opportunity to enhance user experience.

-Adaptive web components are a great to save an unwonted web traffic.
+Adaptive web components are a great to save an unwanted web traffic.
 They also increase user experience because the web page produces less requests and loads faster.
 However the limitations also exist because many websites need custom elements and design.
 As a result the adaptive web components produce less interest than adaptive input methods, but are the necessary part of the Web.

 More changes are coming, new devices, web APIs and beyond.
-What will it look like in a couple of years?
+How it will look in a few years?
 The devices will be more diversified and have the web access.
 So we have to prepare the Web to this evolution and provide the best user experience, design for many inputs and save the inessential web traffic.

 ## References